stormxio/stormx-token/README.md

 #### Charging

 For any contract inheriting from this contract, it will try to charge users for every GSN relayed call.
 1. This contract accepts the GSN relayed call if the user has enough unlocked token balance and will charge user before the called function is executed.
+Otherwise, rejects the relayed call.
-2. If the user does not have enough unlocked token balance and is calling the function ``convert()``, this contract accepts the GSN relayed call and charges users only if they will have enough unlocked new token balance after ``convert()`` is executed.
+2. If the user does not have enough unlocked token balance and is calling the function ``convert(uint256 amount)``, this contract accepts the GSN relayed call and charges users only if they will have enough unlocked new token balance after ``convert(uint256 amount)`` is executed, i.e. ``amount >= chargeFee``.
 Otherwise, rejects the GSN relayed call.

 #### GSN Support